All Episodes

 Yes, yes.

-I I would I would have a lot of reasons, actually.
+I would have a lot of reasons, actually.

-Um one of them is because it was far away and we didn't have archives.
+One of them is because it was far away and we didn't have archives.

 And only now that we have archives, we can see the real evidence, we understand what really happened.

-Uh we didn't have archives, we didn't have photographs.
+We didn't have archives, we didn't have photographs.

-Um another reason was because Stalin was our ally during the war.
+Another reason was because Stalin was our ally during the war.

-And it's always been very hard for us, for the United States, but also for Britain and others to admit that we fought one criminal regime, the Nazi regime, with the help of another criminal regime.
+And it's always been very hard for us, for the United States, but also for Britain and others, to admit that we fought one criminal regime, the Nazi regime, with the help of another criminal regime.

 You know, it doesn't make us look so good.